salesforce/codeceptjs-bdd/documentation/docs/04-configurations/1-env-variables.md

 This post walks you through creating and using environment variables, aka Test Properties.

-### Types of ENV files
+### ⚙️ Types of ENV files

 1. `codecept.env`
    - Common configuration defaults across all environments
 2. `codecept.dev.env`
-   - The Environment specific configurations or properties
+   - Personalized ENV Configurations for local development

 The format is a series of key-value pairs.
 Any line starting with # or ; are commented out and ignored.